vinceglb/FileKit/README.md

 launcher.launch()
 ```

 The directory picker is available on all platforms, expect for WASM / JS.
-To check if the directory picker is available from the common code, you can use `Picker.isDirectoryPickerSupported()`.
+To check if the directory picker is available from the common code, you can use `FileKit.isDirectoryPickerSupported()`.

 ```kotlin
 val directoryModeSupported = FileKit.isDirectoryPickerSupported()